shihao92/be-accredify-laravel-rest-test/README.md

 php artisan scribe:generate
 After the php artisan serve is run, can view the apidocs at http://localhost:8000/docs Please be mindful that the apidocs is not fully functional yet due to time constraint.

+## Use case or scenarios
+Please refer to the /tests/Feature/*.php test file for more information about the use cases.